 TunnelBear features user-friendly apps for Windows, Mac OS, Android, and iOS devices.
 TunnelBear also offers browser extensions.
 We tested out TunnelBear’s VPN for Chrome extension, and it worked well.
 Below is the TunnelBear Windows VPN app we tested.

 While we liked the simplicity of the TunnelBear apps, our testing turned up random connection problems in the Windows app.
-The app would simply not be able to create a secure tunnel to the selected VPN server location — an error we also noted in our TunnelBear review.
+The app would simply not be able to create a secure tunnel to the selected VPN server location.
 Here is the error we kept receiving:

 - Double VPN servers (also known as multi-hop servers) that pass your traffic through two VPN servers in a row, giving an extra layer of security to users that really need it.
-With many VPN services, multi-hop is impractical because of speed loss from passing through two or more already slow servers.
-NordVPN’s Double VPN benefit greatly from the high speed of their network, making using Double VPN much more practical.
-You can find more information about Double VPN speed in our NordVPN vs ProtonVPN review.
+You can find more information about Double VPN speeds in our NordVPN vs ProtonVPN review.

 - P2P servers are optimized to give you the best torrenting VPN experience.
 They do a great job of sharing large files at high speeds, while also keeping your identity safe and secure.